Cook, Learn, and Share to Fight Hunger.

 Tips

-• Storage: Store seeds in airtight containers in a cool, dark place to maintain freshness.
+• Storage: Store them in airtight containers in a cool, dark place to maintain freshness.

 • Toasting: Toasting seeds enhances their flavor and crunch.
 Spread them on a baking sheet and toast in a preheated oven at 350°F (175°C) for 5-10 minutes.

-• Grinding: Some seeds, like flaxseeds, release more nutrients when ground.
+• Grinding: Some of them, like flaxseeds, release more nutrients when ground.
 Use a coffee grinder or spice mill to grind them just before use.

 • Soaking: Soaking chia seeds or flaxseeds in liquid softens them and allows them to absorb water, creating a gel-like consistency.